palantir/conjure/readme.md

    The empty string and the empty map/object are valid non-null values.
  * `binary`: a sequence of bytes.
 When present as a return value for a service method, encodes an output stream.
+ * `safelong`: a wrapper around a long type which enforces the value is safely representable as an integer in javascript (in javascript, between `Number.MIN_SAFE_INTEGER and Number.MAX_SAFE_INTEGER`).

 ### Imported Types
 External types, or imports, consist of references to types defined outside